duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_prepared_arrow_schema`

 ---
 Fetch the internal arrow schema from the prepared statement.
+Remember to call release on the respective ArrowSchema object.

 #### Syntax